tobiasschuerg/InfluxDB-Client-for-Arduino/README.md

 ### Batch Size
 Setting batch size depends on data gathering and DB updating strategy.

-If data is written in short periods (seconds), batch size should be according to expected write periods and update frequency requirements.
+If data is written in short periods (seconds), the batch size should be set according to your expected write periods and update frequency requirements.
-For example, if you would like to see updates (on the dashboard or in processing) each minute and you are measuring single data (1 point) each 10s (6 points per minute), batch size should be 6.
-In case it is enough to update each hour and you are creating 1 point at once each minute, your batch size should be 60.
+For example, if you would like to see updates (on the dashboard or in processing) each minute and you are measuring a single value (1 point) every 10s (6 points per minute), the batch size should be 6.
+If it is sufficient to update each hour and you are creating 1 point each minute, your batch size should be 60.
 The maximum recommended batch size is 200.
-It depends on the RAM of the device (80KB for ESP8266 and 512KB for ESP32).
+Maximum batch size depends on the RAM of the device (80KB for ESP8266 and 512KB for ESP32).

-In case that data should be written in longer periods and gathered data consists of several points batch size should be set to an expected number of points.
+In cases where the data should be written in longer periods and gathered data consists of several points, the batch size should be set to the expected number of points to be gathered.

-To set batch size we use `WriteOptions` object and  [setWriteOptions](#write-options) function:
+To set the batch size we use `WriteOptions` object and  [setWriteOptions](#write-options) function:
 ```cpp
 // Enable messages batching
 client.setWriteOptions(WriteOptions().batchSize(10));
 ```
-Writing point will add a point to the underlying buffer until the batch size is reached:
+Writing the point will add a point to the underlying buffer until the batch size is reached:
 ```cpp
 // Write first point to the buffer
 // Buffered write always returns `true`